jonathanokereke/pseudo-rest-api/README.md

 The above API call will create a <i>session</i> and return HTTP-status code 201 <i>(if successful)</i>.

-More information about the resources and endpoint can be found in the <a href="#">API Documentation</a>.
+More information about the resources and endpoints can be found in the <a href="#">API Documentation</a>.

 ## Docker Implementation